After Facebook's hack, there's a lot of useless post-breach advice

 The FTC noted this in its advice, then followed up with, "But, to be safe, log in and change your password anyway."

-The suggestion feeds into our natural desire to do something after such a massive breach.
+The suggestion plays off our natural desire to do something after such a massive breach.
 The ever-increasing number of breaches, from Yahoo to Equifax, have us all worried about our personal information.
 But there are times when the advice that comes after an incident doesn't help.
 Your best bet is to take more proactive measures ahead of a breach.

 The FTC's other advice isn't much more helpful.
-It recommends watching out for imposter scams -- potentially using information stolen from these Facebook accounts to steal money from you.
-While scams are something that you should be wary of, the FTC's tips aren't exactly linked to Facebook, Kennedy said.
+The agency recommends watching out for imposter scams that're potentially using information stolen from these Facebook accounts to pilfer money from you.
+Though scams are something you should be wary of, the FTC's tips aren't exactly linked to Facebook, Kennedy said.

 "It's so generic that it's not even specific to the Facebook breach and it's not applicable to what's going on with Facebook," he said.
 "I don't think the advice was useful for this specific breach at all."

-Post-breach advice is often what a person should have been doing before the breach happened.
+Post-breach advice is often what a person should've been doing before the breach happened.
 Use a password manager.
-Don't use Facebook to log into third-party apps like Instagram, Spotify and Tinder.
+Don't use Facebook to log in to third-party apps like Instagram, Spotify and Tinder.
 Use two-factor authentication.

-Those are all typically good security practices that can protect you from future attacks, but don't really do much to help you after a breach has already happened.
-It's like telling someone to wear a seatbelt while they're recovering from a car crash.
+Those are all typically good security practices that can protect you from future attacks, but they don't really do much to help you after a breach has already happened.
+It's like telling someone to wear a seat belt while they're recovering from a car crash.

-"The consumer's ability to do anything to prevent long-term damage is limited," Emily Wilson, fraud intelligence manager at Terbium Labs, said.
+"The consumer's ability to do anything to prevent long-term damage is limited," said Emily Wilson, fraud intelligence manager at Terbium Labs.

 "For consumers, they are in many cases in less control of their data," Wilson said.